How To Recognize and Treat Parasitic Infections

 Lab Tests

-If you suspect your symptoms are due to a parasitic infection, there are a few ways to know for sure so you and your doctor can start target treatment accordingly.
+If you suspect your symptoms are due to a parasitic infection, there are a few ways to know for sure so you and your doctor can start to target treatment accordingly.

 This test looks for the ova, or eggs, of a parasite in your stool to determine the presence of an infection.